JackKelly/JackKelly.github.io/_posts/2024-06-11-our-experience-of-whooping-cough.md

 [Here's an interesting 2022 paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9239215/) discussing some evidence that sheds light on why the bacteria causes a cough.
 (And, interestingly, this paper also makes the point that one reason that we don't know much about coughs is that, until very recently, we thought there were no good animal models for coughs.
 In particular, it was thought that mice don't cough.
 But, recently, it's been found that mice _do_ cough, just very quietly!)

-The short answer is that evolution is very clever: The Bordetella perussis bacteria excretes toxins into your lungs which sensitise your lungs to coughing (so you start coughing more frequently), and also disrupt the signalling pathway that would usually _stop_ a cough (so you get coughing _fits_).
+To get back to the original question: _why_ does pertussis make you cough?
+The short answer is: evolution!
+The Bordetella perussis bacteria excretes toxins into your lungs which sensitise your lungs to coughing (so you start coughing more frequently), and also disrupt the signalling pathway that would usually _stop_ a cough (so you get coughing _fits_).
 Supposedly, this helps the bacteria to spread to other hosts!
 And, supposedly, the effects of these toxins linger after the bacteria have gone.

 ## What was whooping cough like for our family?